vxnav/interview-ace/README.md

 - JWT-based registration and login
 - Resume upload and text extraction from PDF, DOCX, and TXT files
-- Groq-powered generation of five role-based interview questions
+- Configurable Groq-powered interview generation: question type, difficulty, and 1-25 questions
 - Resume-aware questions when parsed resume text is available
 - Text answers and browser audio recording
 - Audio upload and transcription with Groq Whisper (`whisper-large-v3-turbo`)